vuejs/vuepress/packages/docs/docs/miscellaneous/local-development.md

 # like `success Registered "vuepress"`
 ```

-And with that, we're ready to setup our VuePress Sandbox!
+And with that, we’re ready to setup our VuePress Sandbox!

 ### VuePress Sandbox Setup